Sommaire

 They accentuate fatigue peaks and sleep disturbances.

-Moving remains an excellent remedy!
+Moving is also an excellent remedy!
 Without seeking performance, the idea is to maintain regular movement so that your body regains tone and your mind breathes.
 We advise you to (re)start:

 - brisk walking;